core-methods-in-edm/assignment1/README.md

 * Download [Git](https://git-scm.com/downloads)

 ## Firefox & Zotero
-* An important aspect of the class is maintaining notes and documentation on out work in bibliographic software.
+* An important aspect of the class is maintaining notes and documentation on our work in bibliographic software.
 In this class we wil use [Zotero](https://www.zotero.org/) in conjunction with the [Firefox 48.0.1](https://www.mozilla.org/en-US/firefox/new/) web browser.
 Please ensure you have these both installed on your machine.
 * Once you have these programs installed you can [download the Zootero reference list for the class](https://github.com/data-science-in-ed/Tools) and [upload it into Zotero](https://www.zotero.org/support/getting_stuff_into_your_library)
         The file hudk4050-references.rdf contains bibliographic information for references used this semester.
           1. Download the the this repository by clicking the green button in the top right and selecting "Download Zip"
           2. Extract the hudk4050-references.rdf file
           3. Import the hudk4050-references.rdf file into Zotero according to the instructions [here](https://www.zotero.org/support/getting_stuff_into_your_library).

 ## Connecting Git-Github-RStudio